joecummings/personal-websitev2/tutorials_md/tutorials.md

 * `token_type_ids` are used in any tasks that contain two sequences, like question answering, summarization, etc. Because we are doing a sequence classification task with only one sentence, all our `token_type_ids` will be `0`.
 * `attention_mask` refers to which tokens the model should "attend".
 For the most basic case, we want the model to be able to "see" all of our tokens, which are marked with a `1`.

-Keep in mind while debugging, that you may see more `input_ids` than tokens you input.
-That's because BERT tokenizes using [WordPiece]() which can split some words into two or three different tokens.
+Keep in mind while debugging, that you may see more `input_ids` than original tokens.
+That's because BERT tokenizes using [WordPiece](https://arxiv.org/abs/1609.08144v2) which can split some words into two or three different tokens.

 So, how can we apply this tokenize function across all text labels?
 One way would simply be to iterate programmatically over every entry in the dataset and convert the text like so:
 ```{.python}
 for example in emo_dataset["train"]:
     tokenized_text = tokenizer(example["text"])
 ```
-Obviously, this is a very slow process and we do have a better option.
+This is a slow process and we do have a better option.
 HuggingFace provides us with a useful [`map`](https://huggingface.co/docs/datasets/package_reference/main_classes.html#datasets.Dataset.map) function on the `Dataset` object.

 ```{.python}
 def tokenize_go_emotion(example):